HeavenlySpectre/HeavenlySpectre/README.md

 - 👋 Hi, I’m @HeavenlySpectre
 - 👀 I’m interested in
-- 🌱 I’m currently learning C and Python
+- 🌱 I’m currently learning C, C++ and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...